-With the arrival of the great Religions, the indigenous people began also to hear about the End of the World (or the Day of the Judgment in part similar among the Religions).
-Even today some belives that the End is imminent for the presence in the World of an Anti-christ or a Dark Messiah (muslims call him Dajjal) and the necessity of a Holy War against its armys.
-But it is only a matter of Scriptures that very few have time to read and to interpret.
-At the End, anyway it is written, what God had already planned in the beginnig will arrived.
-But Islam arrived in the Philippines 600 years after its foundation and the Christianity after 1500 years from the birth of Jesus, when the arrival of the End had already lost its original liveliness, novelty and fear.
-Today like yesterday, people waking up at the crow of the rooster only asks to survive and the End of the World remains, perhaps, a vague religious metaphor.
-Today more than ever the believers in the Creator and in the Merciful God ask the Grace of a long life, generous in goods, happiness and technology.
-Perhaps the After-Christ is not at all a History with an End already printed but a timorous waiting of a different morning .
+With the arrival of the great Religions, the indigenous people began also to hear words as: The End of the World (or the Day of the Judgment in part similar among the Great Religions).
+Even today some believe that the End is imminent for the presence in the World of an Anti-christ or a Dark Messiah (muslims call him Dajjal) and the necessity of a Holy War against his army.
+But it is only a matter of Scriptures that very few have time to read and interpret.
+At the End, anyway it is written that what God had already planned in the beginnig will arrived.
+Islam arrived in the Philippines 600 years after its foundation and the Christianity 1500 years after the birth of Jesus.
+But after so many years the approach of the end had already lost its original freshness, liveliness, novelty and fear.
+Today like yesterday, people waking up at the crow of the rooster only asks to survive for the next 24 hours and the End of the World remains a vague religious metaphor.
+Today more than ever the believers in the Creator and in the Merciful God do not ask the Grace of a nice End but of a long life, generous in goods, happiness and technology.
+Perhaps the After-Christ is not at all a history with an End already forecasted and written but a cycling return to the past and for the little people, like the aboriginal Aetas orAti, more a timorous waiting of a different moon ang morning .